slateci/slateci.github.io/_docs/concepts/organizational-roles/edge-provider.md

 The organization that hosts a SLATE edge cluster.
-An edge provider may join a particular SLATE-based platform to define the scope and policies for supported VOs.
+An edge provider may join a particular SLATE-based platform to define the scope and policies for supported Groups.
 The SLATE edge administrator would act as the outside interface to the rest of the SLATE platform for the majority of circumstances.